 And more often than not the interview will end with one final query: “Do you have any questions for me?”
 Your answer should always be “Yes!”
 Have four or five questions prepared, even if you only have time to ask three or so.

-This is by no means an exhaustive list, but we hope it helps to prepare for your interview.
+This is by no means an exhaustive list of common college interview questions, but we hope it helps to prepare for your interview.
 Practice, practice, practice (but avoid making them sound totally rehearsed or memorized).
 It’s always better to over-prepare rather than under-prepare.